lukaszbasaj/manual-javascript/README.md

 For more use cases of `docsify-cli`, head over to the [docsify-cli documentation](https://github.com/docsifyjs/docsify-cli).

-For more useful feature of `docsify` please look on the [doscify documentation](https://docsify.js.org/)
+For more useful features of `docsify` please look on the [doscify documentation](https://docsify.js.org/)

 ## 🤝 Contributing